helkaroui/spark-on-docker/README.md

 7. Run Apache Spark code using the provided Jupyter [notebooks](build/workspace/) with Scala, PySpark and SparkR examples;
 8. Stop the cluster by typing `ctrl+c` on the terminal;
-9. Run step 6 to restart the cluster.

 ## <a name="tech-stack"></a>Tech Stack